forestdb/forestdb.org/models/hlms-comparison-class.md

 ~~~~

-In the structured object superordinate_params, mu corresponds to the mean of the distribution of heights for the subordinate category of all people, and sigma to the standard deviation of that distribution.
+In the structured object superordinate_params, mu corresponds to the mean of the distribution of heights for the superordinate category of all people, and sigma to the standard deviation of that distribution.

 stateVals is assigned to a list created by the _.range function.
 This function takes in 3 integer arguments.
 The first number is the start -3.
 The second number is the stop 3.
 The last number is the step.
-The returned list includes all the numbers from the start to the end with an internal of the step size 1/6.
+The returned list includes all the numbers from the start to the end with an interval of the step size 1/6.

 ~~~~ norun